francescodc87/ipaPy2/README.md

 It is also possible to run the Gibbs sampler considering biochemical and adduct connections at the same time.
 To do so, one can use the function Gibbs_sampler_bio_add().
-The help() provides a detailed exaplanation of the function.
+The help() provides a detailed explanation of the function.

 ```python